 Finally, serving in a sending role implies financial support for the sent congregation.
 In order to launch the initial work in Storm Lake, First Reformed Church directed a memorial gift toward Solid Rock’s ministry.
 We have made the Sanchez family’s ongoing work a key component of our mission budget.
 And as an investment in the future, First Reformed Church held a fundraising dinner, Fiesta Roca Fuerte, as part of a campaign to purchase four acres of adjoining property for Solid Rock’s outreach endeavors.

 In many ways, serving as a sending body has revitalized First Reformed Church.
 This assignment has reminded us of our roots: nearly 150 years ago, we were the sent congregation.

 Along the way, we have felt the impulse of the Acts church.
 We have surveyed the horizon and beheld a diverse and multicultural world.
 We have joined the Spirit in the important gospel work of entering into these new places.
 We have come to appreciate origin stories and have witnessed new forms of Christian expression.
 We have praised God as nearly a dozen people have come to saving faith in Jesus at Solid Rock in 2019.

 It is our conviction that healthy systems give birth to new life, and as First Reformed Church continues in ministry to Orange City, we hope our church can be an ongoing catalyst and partner with the new things God is doing in our region and around the world.

-Tim Breen serves as lead pastor of First Reformed Church of Orange City, Iowa, and is past president of the Regional Synod of the Heartland.
+Tim Breen serves as lead pastor of First Reformed Church of Orange City, Iowa.